Visit the Neues Museum with Bust of Nefertiti in Berlin

 A variety of combination discount savings tickets for the Neues Museum are available:

-• €18,00 – Museum Island Ticket: admission to all SMB museums on Museum Island for a day.
-Buy from Tiqets and use the phone code or printout.
+• €24,00 – Museum Island Ticket: admission to all SMB museums on Museum Island for a day (now also available online).

-• €29 – Museum Pass Berlin: unlimited admission to over 30 top museums in Berlin on three consecutive days including the Neues, Pergamon and all Museum Island museums.
-(A great deal: Buy from any participating museum, or sometimes online from Get Your Guide but a paper printout may have to be exchanged for a ticket at an information office.)
+• €32 – Museum Pass Berlin: unlimited admission to over 30 top museums in Berlin on three consecutive days including the Neues Museum and all Museum Island museums.

-• €45 – Berlin Welcome Card 72h + Museum Island: gives all the transportation and savings advantages of the regular Welcome Card plus free admission to the Museum Island museums.
+• €54 – Berlin Welcome Card 72h + Museum Island: gives all the transportation and savings advantages of the regular Welcome Card plus free admission to the Museum Island museums.
 (Note: the regular Berlin Welcome Card does not give admission or any discounts for the Neues, Pergamon, or any other of the Berlin State Museums.)
 Buy from Get Your Guide online (but a paper printout must usually be exchanged for a ticket at an information office.).

-• €25 to €100 – Annual Membership Passes: admission for a year to all 19 Staatliche Museen zu Berlin museums.
+• €25 to €120 – Annual Membership Passes: admission for a year to all 19 Staatliche Museen zu Berlin museums.

-TIP: None of these savings passes, except the €100 annual membership pass, is skip-the-line tickets – make free time-slot reservations online for the Pergamon and Neues Museums.
+TIP: None of these savings passes, except the €120 annual membership pass, are skip-the-line tickets – make free time-slot reservations online for the Pergamon and Neues Museums.

 GetYourGuide

-Opening Hours for the Neues Museum
+Opening Hours for the Neues Museum in Berlin

 Details from reliefs on an Egyptian burial chambe